 Covers the properties of colloids, surfaces, interfaces, and polymers, and provides a qualitative description of the colloidal state, including colloids and their preparation and properties.
 Topics include: experimental techniques used to determine colloidal properties; interfacial phenomena; the properties of surface active agents; the stabilization of colloidal systems.
 Prerequisites: CHEM 231, 232.
 Three credits and lab.
-Offered in alternate years; not offered 2006-2007.
+Offered 2007-2008 and in alternate years.